School Reading Plan

 Describe how the school provides teacher training based in the science of reading, structured literacy, and foundational literacy skills to support all students in PreK-5ᵗʰ grade.

 Supporting teachers in their development and knowledge of the Science of Reading, structured literacy and foundational skills is prioritized at Knightsville Elementary.
 Teachers in grades k-3 participate in LETRS training.
 Administration and curriculum leaders check in with teacher progress and implementation of strategies learned in LETRS training.
 All teachers participate in HMH Into Reading training and workshops.
+Additionally, teachers are provided dedicated time to debrief and receive professional development and coaching with district instructional specialists following observations.

 Section G